 Our school is designed to educate our students in all areas of life to prepare them for their future.
-We are one of the only boarding schools in California that does not discriminate against students, ages 12-17 (boys and girls), who have struggled academically or behaviorally.
-RVCA has separate programs for both boys and girls, with no interaction between the two.
+Our boarding school, located in Texas, does not discriminate against students, ages 12-17, who have struggled academically or behaviorally.
+PLEASE NOTE: We are unfortunately not accepting male students at this time.

 One of the most important aspects of redirecting a teen who is struggling is for them to be in an environment that is structured with a routine schedule that they can count on.